On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Introduction

 \subsection{Powers of $\ell$-cycles}

-Powers of graphs are natural object to study.
-Given $k\geq 2$ and $r\geq 1$, we say that a $k$-graph is an \emph{$r^{th}$ power of a tight cycle} if its vertices can be ordered cyclically so that each consecutive $k+r-1$ vertices span a copy of $K^{(k)}_{k+r-1}$ and there are no other edges than the ones forced by this condition.
+Powers of graphs are natural objects to study.
+Given $k\geq 2$ and $r\geq 1$, we say that a $k$-graph is an \emph{$r^{th}$ power of a tight cycle} (for short, a \emph{$(k,r)$-cycle}) if its vertices can be ordered cyclically so that each consecutive $k+r-1$ vertices span a copy of $K^{(k)}_{k+r-1}$ and there are no other edges than the ones forced by this condition.
 This extends the notion of (tight) cycles in hypergraphs, which corresponds to the case $r = 1$.
+The P\'{o}sa-Seymour conjecture~\cite{Erdos64,Sey74} asserts that every graph on $n$ vertices with minimum degree at least $rn/(r+1)$ contains the $r^{th}$ power of a Hamilton cycle.
+This conjecture can also be seen as a generalization of Dirac's theorem and was solved for large $n$ by Koml\'{o}s, S\'{a}rk\"{o}zy, and Szemer\'{e}di \cite{Komlos}.
+For the existence of the $r^{th}$ power of a tight Hamilton cycle in $k$-graphs, not much is known in general.
+Bedenknecht and Reiher~\cite{BR20} showed that any $3$-graph on $n$ vertices with codegree at least $(4/5 + o(1))n$ contains the square of a tight Hamilton cycle, which was extended in~\cite{PSS21} to arbitrary $k\ge 2$ and arbitrary $r\ge 2$.

-Riordan~\cite{Rior} first studied powers of Hamilton cycle in $G(n,p)$ and obtained that the threshold for the existence of the $r^{th}$ power of a Hamilton cycle is $n^{-1/r}$ when $r\geq 3$.
+Riordan~\cite{Rior} first studied powers of Hamilton cycle in $G(n,p)$ and obtained that the threshold for the existence of the $r^{th}$ power of a Hamilton cycle is $n^{-1/r}$ when $r\ge 3$.
 In fact, he obtained a more general result, see~\cite{Rior} for more details.
-For the case $r=2$, K\"{u}hn and Othus~\cite{Kuhn2} proved that if $p\geq n^{-1/2+\varepsilon}$, then asymptotically almost surely\footnote{We say that an event happens \emph{asymptotically almost surely}, or \emph{a.a.s.} for short, if the probability that it happens tends to $1$ as $n$ tends to infinity.}, $G(n,p)$ contains the square of a Hamilton cycle for any constant $\varepsilon > 0$.
-Recently, this was improved by Nenadov and \v{S}kori\'{c}~\cite{Nena}, which is optimal up to a logarithmic factor.
-For $k\geq 3$ and $r\geq 2$, Parczyk and Person~\cite{Parc} determined an asymptotically optimal threshold $n^{-\binom{k+r-2}{k-1}^{-1}}$ for the existence of the $r^{th}$ power of a tight Hamilton cycle in $G^{(k)}(n, p)$.
+For the case $r=2$, K\"{u}hn and Othus~\cite{Kuhn2} proved that if $p\geq n^{-1/2+\varepsilon}$, then asymptotically almost surely\footnote{We say that an event happens \emph{asymptotically almost surely}, or \emph{a.a.s.}~for short, if the probability that it happens tends to $1$ as $n$ tends to infinity.}, $G(n,p)$ contains the square of a Hamilton cycle for any constant $\varepsilon > 0$.
+Recently, Nenadov and \v{S}kori\'{c}~\cite{Nena} gave an improved bound, and the threshold is finally settled by Kahn, Narayanan, and Park~\cite{KNP20}.
+For $k\geq 3$ and $r\geq 2$, Parczyk and Person~\cite[Theorem 3.7]{Parc} proved that the threshold for the existence of the $r^{th}$ power of a tight Hamilton cycle in $G^{(k)}(n, p)$ is $n^{-\binom{k+r-2}{k-1}^{-1}}$.